Warehousing

 Use clause

-Most commercial leases contain a permitted use clause, which dictates exactly how you can use the premises.
+Most commercial property leases contain a permitted use clause, which dictates exactly how you can use the premises.
 It’s in your best interest to negotiate permitted use as broadly as possible so that you have room to grow and diversify your business over the term of the lease.

 It is essential that you are aware of any exclusions in the use clause as this will determine what activities you can actually carry out in your commercial space.